-Step 13 - Installing your controller: The acrylic top plate has a footprint for the classic Arduino hole pattern which matches the Arduino UNO, Freeduino, PICAXE-28 project board or EZ-B. You can attach the board via the extra [4] #4-40 x 3/8 bolts and nylon spacers.
+Step 13 - Installing your controller: The acrylic top plate has a footprint for the classic Arduino hole pattern which matches the Arduino UNO, Freeduino, PICAXE-28 project board or EZ-B.

 If you wish to use something else, use double sided sticky tape or drill some holes.
 Acrylic is fragile and may crack when drilled with regular high-speed bits, so try to use plastic-drilling drills at slow speed (on a wood back-support), or a diamond-bit.
 We've even resorted to using hot-glue for some projects (see "Herbert" below).